rich-murphey/omniosorg.github.io/about.md

 A big thank you also to the [Integrated Systems Laboratory](http://www.iis.ee.ethz.ch) of ETH Zurich, Switzerland, who have graceously provided a zone on one of their OmniOS boxes to host our new repository.

+## Thank you, OmniTI

+Thank you, OmniTI, for all of your efforts and the efforts of OmniTI developers throught the last five years.
+Your regular releases of OmniOS and open approach to development contributed greatly to the base upon which OmniOSce formed.
+Lastly, thank you for a certain "radical" vision that a community would form independently.

 ## About OmniOS Community Edition Association